ENUG 2024 Full Presentation Information

 A complete breakdown of how Alma’s fulfillment configuration functions from the point of view of an institution that recently redesigned their own system.
 Covers how fulfillment works to how to restructure it in order to create a unique workflow, on top of external factors to keep in mind when establishing policies.
 Will provide a clear picture for Alma users to better understand how to change their systems as needed.

-There Is No I in AGS: Ending the Big Deal and testing Article Galaxy Scholar and LibKey in Primo VE primo
+There Is No I in AGS: Testing Article Galaxy Scholar and LibKey UX in Primo VE primo

 Jared Cowing, Anna Shields, and Emery Shriver